-Ain’t an easily fulfilled quest, however, seeing how only a few trusty crew members and a ship (of sorts) is available from the get-go.
+It isn’t an easily fulfilled quest, however, seeing how only a few trusty crew members and a ship (of sorts) are available from the get-go.
 You are in control of the entire thing though, which means it’s up to you to decide which direction to steer the vessel, whether to stick around when danger presents itself or play safe, speak your mind or keep quiet, and so on.

 But before you get to all that fun stuff, the character creation process awaits, since the game basically presents you as a blank slate.
 Available choices here include being a witch, a thief or a governor’s daughter, among other things; these are more than mere ‘behind-the-scenes’ stuff too, as they often define available options.
 A thief, for example, wouldn’t be versed in the art of magic but might know how to apply a touch of stealth, while a governor’s daughter is bound to be the influential sort.